SwissArmyRonin/terraform-aws-registry/docs/README.md

 To store releases in the registry, the developer creates a webhook that fires either on new tags, new releases, or both.
 The webhook should target the Webhook lambda API gateway endpoint, using a shared secret for authentication.

 When the Webhook lambda is triggered, it checks out the new code from GitHub, authenticating with a personal access token.
-It then scans the code for ".tfignore" files.
-These work similarly to ".gitignore", in that they can be stored anywhere in the code tree, and affect everything in the folder or deeper.
+It then scans the code for a ".tfignore" file.
+This works similarly to ".gitignore", but must be stored in the root folder, and affects everything in the folder or deeper.

 All files that match the ignore list are deleted.
-Additionally, all ".git*" files- and directories is removed.
+Additionally, all ".git\*" files- and directories is removed.
 Finally the ".tfignore" files are removed.
 The resulting tree is zipped and uploaded to S3.

 After uploading the code, the Lambda writes the new version a registry in DynamoDB.

 Finally, after updating the registry, the Lambda shuts down and discards its temporary checkout of the code.